groupon/ansible-silo/README.md

 rm -rf /tmp/ansible
 ```

 Silo will by default run the latest installed version of itself.
-You also can run any other version of silo by simply passing in the version:
+You also can run any other version of Silo by simply passing in the version:

 ```bash
 SILO_VERSION=1.2.2 ansible-silo --version